State University of New York College of Environmental Science and Forestry: Affiliation with Syracuse University

 ESF was founded in 1911 as the New York State College of Forestry at Syracuse University, under the leadership of Syracuse University Trustee Louis Marshall, with the active support of Syracuse University Chancellor Day.
 Its founding followed several years after the cessation of state funding to the earlier New York State College of Forestry at Cornell.

 ESF is an autonomous institution, administratively separate from Syracuse University, while some resources, facilities and infrastructure are shared.
 The two schools share a common Schedule of Classes; students may take courses at both institutions, and baccalaureate diplomas from ESF bear the Syracuse University seal along with that of the State University of New York.
 A number of concurrent degree programs and certificates are offered between the schools.
 ESF receives an annual appropriation as part of the SUNY budget and the state builds and maintains all of the college's educational facilities.
 The state has somewhat similar financial and working relationships with five statutory colleges that are at Alfred University and Cornell University, although unlike ESF, these statutory institutions are legally and technically part of their respective host institutions and are administered by them as well.

 ESF faculty, students, and students' families join those from Syracuse University (SU) in a joint convocation ceremony at the beginning of the academic year in August and combined commencement exercises in May.
 ESF and SU students share access to library resources, recreational facilities, student clubs, and activities at both institutions, except for the schools' intercollegiate athletics teams, affiliated with the USCAA and NCAA, respectively.
+At least one ESF student has played Syracuse's mascot, Otto the Orange.